- slide 1 of 6

 It would probably be best for students to know how to plot points on a graph.
 There are plenty of examples on the internet with which to practice individually or complete as a class using a graph template on a SMART Board by plotting the points on the attached worksheet.

 For their assignment, the best approach is to have the students draw the picture first and then plot the points to create a four-quadrant picture.
 Students need only have the plot points to share with the class.
 This lesson is for pairs or groups.

-Fortunately, the Milk by Neil Gaiman STEM Activites
+Fortunately, the Milk by Neil Gaiman: Engineering and Math STEM Activities

 Lessons for STEM (Science, Technology, Engineering, and Math) activities from the novel "Fortunately, the Milk" by Neil Gaiman.
 The Science and Math activities can be completed concurrently with the reading; all other activities are post-reading.